PayPal merchants, partners, and external developers can use the PayPal Disputes API to manage disputes.

 - The received goods or service are not as described.

 - The customer needs more details, such as a copy of the transaction or a receipt.

-To dispute a charge, a customer can file a case with PayPal or ask his or her bank or credit card company to reverse a charge.
+To dispute a charge, a customer can file a case with PayPal through the Resolution Center or ask their bank or credit card company to reverse a charge.
 A charge reversal is also known as a chargeback.

-To manage disputes, you can use the Customer Disputes API to list disputes, show dispute details, accept a claim, settle a dispute, appeal a dispute, make an offer to resolve a dispute, provide evidence, and send a message to the other party.
+To manage disputes, you can use the Resolution Center or the Disputes API.
+With the Resolution Center, you can manually respond to disputes.
+The Disputes API automates the disputes management process.
+With the Disputes API, you can list disputes, show dispute details, accept a claim, appeal a dispute, make an offer to resolve a dispute, provide evidence, and send a message to the other party.